model-checking/kani/docs/src/tutorial-first-steps.md

 ### Getting a trace

 By default, Kani only reports failures, not how the failure happened.
+In this running example, it seems obvious what we're interested in (what `x`?) because we just have one unknown input at the start (similar to the property test), but that's something of a special case.
-This is because, in its full generality, understanding how a failure happened requires exploring a full (potentially large) execution trace.
+In general, understanding how a failure happened requires exploring a full (potentially large) _execution trace_.
-Here, we've just got some nondeterministic inputs up front, but that's something of a special case that has a "simpler" explanation (just the choice of nondeterministic input).

-To see traces, run:
+An execution trace is a record of exactly how a failure can occur.
+Nondeterminism (like a call to `kani::any()`, which could return any value) can appear in the middle of its execution.
+A trace is a record of exactly how execution proceeded, including concrete choices (like `1023`) for all of these nondeterministic values.

+To get a trace for a failing check in Kani, run:

 ```
-kani --visualize src/main.rs
+cargo kani --visualize
 ```

-This command runs Kani and generates the HTML report in `report-main/html/index.html`.
+This command runs Kani and generates an HTML report that includes a trace.
 Open the report with your preferred browser.
+Under the "Errors" heading, click on the "trace" link to find the trace for this failure.

+From this trace report, we can filter through it to find relevant lines.
+A good rule of thumb is to search for either `kani::any()` or assignments to variables you're interested in.
-From this report, we can find the trace of the failure and filter through it to find the relevant line (at present time, an unfortunate amount of generated code is present in the trace):
+At present time, an unfortunate amount of generated code is present in the trace, but we can find:

 ```
 let x: u32 = kani::any();